Yoshiki0319/Yoshiki0319.github.io/_portfolio/hdgim.md

 ---
-title: HDGIM: Hyperdimensional DNA Search and FeFET-style Quantization
+title: "HDGIM: Hyperdimensional DNA Search and FeFET-style Quantization"
-excerpt: >-
-  Implementation of a hyperdimensional DNA search pipeline with encoding, CDF-based quantization, noise injection, and training using similarity-based feedback.
+excerpt: "Implementation of a hyperdimensional DNA search pipeline with encoding, CDF-based quantization, noise injection, and training using similarity-based feedback."
 collection: portfolio
 ---